 Rip rap acts as a protective barrier along waterways that minimizes the effects of erosion while adding stability.
 It’s essential for shorelines of rivers, lakes and other bodies of water, and you need rip rap material that’s reliable and long-lasting to do the job.

 Union Quarries has rip rap stone near you made of durable limestone and available at affordable prices.
 We’re the trusted seller of aggregates, asphalt and ready-mix concrete in central Pennsylvania.
 When you buy your rip rap supply from us, you will receive a quality product that will appear and perform as you expect.
+We deliver to Cumberland County, Dauphin County, Perry County and York County.

 In addition to our outstanding products, Union Quarries offers the best customer service.
 We care about everyone who purchases their aggregates and more from us.
 Get in touch with one of our representatives today, and they will answer all of your questions and direct you to the best aggregate solution for your needs.
 When it’s ready, we’ll go the extra mile and deliver your rip rap to your job site.